-Xiao Long Bao (or xiaolongbao) are thin packets of flour dough stuffed with a beef and pork filling, along with a jellied broth that turns into a light soup when the dumpling is steamed.
+Xiao Long Bao (or xiaolongbao) are thin packets of flour dough stuffed with beef and pork filling, along with a jellied broth that turns into a light soup when the dumpling is steamed.

-Care must be taken to pick up the dumpling before placing it on a Chinese spoon, adding some slivers of ginger and sauce.
+Care must be taken to pick up the dumpling before placing it on a Chinese spoon, and adding some slivers of ginger and sauce.
 A tiny hole is pierced in the side of the dumpling to release the soup into the spoon so it can mingle with the sauce and cool.

 It is then slurped down in one bite.

 The whole operation is a little awkward at first, but trust me, you will get the hang of it.
 No need to lose any of that precious juice on your shirt.
-You will want it to go directly in your mouth.
+You will want it to go directly into your mouth.

 25. Beef Noodle Soup